kritzcreek/motoko-pretty/README.md

 Ported from [purescript-dodo-printer](https://github.com/natefaubion/purescript-dodo-printer).

-All credit goes to Nate Faubion
+All credit goes to Nathan Faubion

 ## How to develop